Slavic microlanguages

 Slavic microlanguages are literary linguistic varieties that exist alongside the better-known Slavic languages of historically prominent nations.
-The term "literary microlanguages" was coined by Aleksandr Dulichenko in late 1970s; it subsequently became a standard term in Slavistics.
+The term "literary microlanguages" was coined by Aleksandr Dulichenko in the late 1970s; it subsequently became a standard term in Slavistics.

 Slavic microlanguages exist both as geographically and socially peripheral dialects of more well-established Slavic languages and as completely isolated ethnolects.
 They often enjoy a written form, a certain degree of standardisation and are used in a variety of circumstances typical of codified idioms—albeit in a limited fashion and always alongside a national standard language.

 List of microlanguages

-In terms of classification, each literary microlanguage is traced back to one of the major Slavic languages or is closely related to it.
+In terms of classification, each Slavic literary microlanguage is traced back to one of the major Slavic languages or is closely related to it.
 Pannonian Rusyn is the only language that poses a challenge in this regard.